smarsou/spring-web-portfolio/README.md

 A job is triggered every time a push is made on the main branch.

-To show you different approach of deploying apps, I chose to deploy this application in the server directly and manage it throught a systemd service.
-This is a straihtforward and simple way to deploy application.
-For a more consistent and popular way of deploy apps, you can check how I deployed the REST API using docker (http://github.com/smarsou/spring-api-portfolio)

 The github workflow job does the following for this repository :
 - stop the old SPRING BOOT web app and clean the repository in which we have the Jar file.
 - import the current repository
 - execute the packaging of the Spring app in a jar file.
 - start the new jar (by starting the systemd service)